chili-epfl/easy-performance-analyzer/samples/README.md

 /sdcard/real-time
 ```

-The output will be printed to logcat in the DDMS instance under the tag `EASYPROFILER`.
+The output will be printed to logcat in the DDMS instance under the tag `EZP`.